astariul/gibbs/docs/index.md

 Welcome to the documentation of the `gibbs` package.

-`gibbs` is a package that help you scale your ML workers (and pure python code) across machines.
+`gibbs` is a package that help you scale your ML workers (and pure python code) across processes and machines.

 ---